nsenter

 NAME

-nsenter - run program with namespaces of other processes
+nsenter - run program in different namespaces

 SYNOPSIS